Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Materials

 The virtual environment, developed using Unity, simulated a playpark within an urban setting.
 It featured two virtual avatars: a child-like principal avatar, fostering social interaction and offering guidance on a series of engaging games and tasks, and a virtual therapist avatar, an adult figure that stepped in to assist participants whenever their interactions deviated from the expected behavior.
 The therapist avatar was a source of reassurance, providing helpful explanations to aid participants in completing the tasks.

 In Table \ref{task}, we present the 12 tasks included in the virtual experience, along with their abbreviations, block assignments, and objectives.
 Specifically, block A refers to tasks that involve interacting with the virtual environment, while block B focuses on gesture imitation.
+Tasks were designed in collaboration with expert clinicians working everyday with ASD children in therapeutic settings.
 Participants were given 45 seconds to make progress in each task objective, with three consecutive failures leading to task termination and to the initialization of the next task.

-To ensure that every participant had a diverse and unbiased experience, the order of blocks and tasks within each block was randomized.
+At the beginning of the study, participants familiarized with the CAVE system and the experimenter.
+They then chose to interact virtually through either a male or female silhouette projected by the Azure Kinect DK in the virtual environment, with the experimenter assisting them in recognizing themselves within the silhouette.
+During the VR experience, to ensure that every participant had a diverse and unbiased experience, the order of blocks and tasks within each block was randomized.
 However, the presentation and introduction always occurred at the beginning of the experience, while the final scene was reserved for the end, regardless of the block order.
+Lastly, during the VR experience, the experimenter remained in a specified area of the CAVE, outside the Azure Kinect DK's tracking zone.